jantimon/html-webpack-plugin/README.md

 You're free to contribute to this project by submitting [issues](https://github.com/ampedandwired/html-webpack-plugin/issues) and/or [pull requests](https://github.com/ampedandwired/html-webpack-plugin/pulls).
 This project is test-driven, so keep in mind that every change and new feature should be covered by tests.
 This project uses the [semistandard code style](https://github.com/Flet/semistandard).
+This plugin follows the webpack teams decision to support [node 4+](http://node.green/).

 # License